Crossamory

-Crossamory (from Latin crux ‘cross’ and amor ‘love’) refers to romantic relationship structures, styles, and dynamics that are characterized by reversals and inversions of traditional heteronormative gender roles within heterosexual relationships.
+Crossamory (from Latin crux 'cross' and amor 'love') is a relationship orientation; it refers to romantic relationship structures, styles, and dynamics that are characterized by reversals and inversions of traditional gender roles within heterosexual relationships.
 Crossamorous role reversal can be a constituent aspect of various relationship stages from dating and courtship to partnership and/or marriage.
-In its challenges to "normative assumptions [about] intimacy" and relational gender roles, crossamory constitutes a form of relationship diversity.
+In its divergence from "normative assumptions [about] intimacy" and relational gender roles, crossamory constitutes a form of relationship diversity.

-Traditional gender roles and heteronormative concepts of masculine and feminine have established circumscribed gendered conventions in romantic relationships; men are expected to be dominant, active initiators and leaders who function as pursuers, providers, protectors, and procreative functionaries in relation to women who, historically, have been expected to be passive and pursued during courtship before becoming submissive mates, caretakers, homemakers, and mothers.
+Traditional gender roles, also known as sex roles, are socioculturally defined and assigned attributes and social expectations for men and women based on cultural assumptions about what constitutes masculinity and femininity respectively during particular historical periods.
+Gender roles also shape relational conventions, including behavioral norms within romantic relationships; historically, men have been expected to assume dominant roles, from being active initiators and pursuers during courtship to becoming, within long-term relationships, providers, protectors, and procreative functionaries in relation to women, who are traditionally expected to be passive and pursued during courtship and to undertake the roles of caretakers and homemakers in their subsequent roles as wives and mothers.
 Within crossamory and crossamorous relationships, these functions and roles are uncoupled from gender and, to a significant degree (bracketing pregnancy in cishet couples), reversed.

 The desired preference for and practice of crossamory, the reversal of gendered relational roles within heterosexual relationships, may be considered a fundamental aspect of personal relational identity and/or a defining characteristic of specific relationships and relational dynamics.
-Some people exchange roles for situational or circumstantial reasons, while other straight identifying individuals consider crossamorous role reversal an intrinsic part of their personal temperament and relational identity and an essential component of their affective, romantic, and/or intimate relationships; these individuals may identify as crossamorous or as crossamorists.
+Some partnered individuals exchange roles for situational or circumstantial reasons, while others consider crossamorous role reversal a core aspect of their personal temperament, relational identity, and relationship orientation, and thus an essential component of their affective, romantic, and/or intimate relationships; these individuals may identify as crossamorous or as crossamorists.

 Sociocultural contexts

-Although not common, some modern cultures do exist wherein reversals of traditional gender roles are the norm, including the Chinese ethnic group called the Mosoua (known for the practice of walking marriages) wherein women head households and in female societies in Costa Rica, North East India, and New Guinea in which women “take on traditionally male gender roles.”
+Although not common, some modern cultures do exist wherein reversals of traditional gender roles are the norm, including the Chinese ethnic group called the Mosuo (known for the practice of walking marriages) wherein women head households and in female societies in Costa Rica, North East India, and New Guinea in which women "take on traditionally male gender roles."